 configures ESP to use the latest deployed service configuration.
 When you

-specify this option, within a minute after you deploy a new service
+specify this option, up to 5 minutes after you deploy a new service

 configuration, ESP detects the change and automatically begins using it.
 We